 Once that test has been met the choice of the person best able to manage the person and the finances is then considered by the Court.
 Potential conflicts of interest will be assessed to ensure the Committee appointed is no threat to the person or estate of the patient.

-If you have concerns over a loved one’s ability to do what’s best for them with respect to their financial and health decisions you can explore a number of ways to put protection in place.
+If you have concerns over a loved one’s ability to do what’s best with respect to their financial and health decisions, you can explore a number of ways to put protection in place.
 Call us as soon as concerns surface regarding a loved one being potentially infirm and vulnerable.
 We have offices in Vancouver, Surrey, Kelowna, or Fort St. John offices to better understand your legal rights and obligations.
 We are here to help.
 Please feel free to contact us now.